B-Griffinn/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  A Relational Database is where data is stored, think of an Excel File.

+  Structured Query language is the language used to access and manipulate that data.

 - [ ] Why do tables need a `primary key`?
+It is a requiured field in all Relational Data Bases.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign Key!!!

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+Foreign Keys and Bridge tables!!

 ## Minimum Viable Product